 - Bike handling skills: riding in traffic, getting your water bottle while riding, starting in traffic, stopping, emergency stops, shifting, climbing, descending, cornering, staying comfortable on your bike.

 - Group riding skills: starting in a group of cyclists, holding a line, signaling, drafting.

 - Basic maintenance: fixing a flat, getting your bike ready to ride, cleaning your bike, making minor adjustments.

-The rides will be no-drop, of course, becoming progressively more challenging.
-They will have you ready to roll for the 100K Valley Spokesmen’s Cinderella Classic and Challenge ride on April 8, 2017 (separate entry fee) – which we’ll ride together.
+For 2019 we will have two separate coaching rides and will then join the conditioning series.
+All rides will be no-drop, of course, becoming progressively more challenging.
+They will have you ready to roll for the 100K Valley Spokesmen’s Cinderella Classic and Challenge ride on March 30, 2019 (separate entry fee).